 With regard to the Risk Control index, "realized volatility" is a measurement of variations in the historical daily returns of the Total Return index from the day that is two Risk Control index calculation days before the inception date (September 10, 2009) of the Risk Control index to the day that is two Risk Control index calculation days before the current Risk Control index calculation day.
 As a result, the measurement period for realized volatility will always have the same start date and will continue to get longer with each new Risk Control Index calculation day.
 Realized volatility is calculated as the greater of short-term volatility and long-term volatility.
 When the volatility of the Total Return index increases (or decreases), short-term volatility will increase (or decrease) more quickly than long-term volatility.
-Because realized volatility is the greater of short-term volatility and long-term volatility reduce exposure to the Total Return index.
-Conversely, because realized volatility is the greater of short-term volatility and long-term volatility, realized volatility will decrease slowly when volatility decreases, which in turn will gradually increase exposure to the Total Return index.
+Because realized volatility is the greater of short-term volatility will increase quickly when volatility increases, which will quickly reduce exposure to the Total Return index.
+Conversely, because realized volatility is the greater of short-term volatility decreases, which in turn will gradually increase exposure to the Total Return index.
 There is no assurance that calculating realized volatility as the greater of short-term volatility or using a measurement period with a set start date that continues to get longer with each new Risk Control index calculation day is the best way to measure realized volatility.
-It is possible that exclusively relying on short-term volatility or long-term volatility or on the lesser of short-term volatility and long-term volatility is a more reliable way to measure realized volatility.
+It is possible that exclusively relying on short-term volatility or long-term volatility or on the lesser of short-term volatility and long-term volatility is a more reliable way to measure realized volatility is a more reliable way to measure realized volatility.